 Do you feel that your role contributing to the greater good of your family, your community, or even…humanity?

+You have to feel really good about all of the sacrifices you’re making, and how worthwhile your efforts are, and for me – this is how I justified devoting so much of my life to accomplishing a goal that – to an outsider-- would probably seem a bit superficial.
+To some, it even seemed like a waste of tax payers’ money to support our athletes..
+Did you know that there are a lot of people out there who don’t recognize the value of sport?

+I had to find a way to justify my actions.
+My dedication to this career path.
+One that felt good.
+Felt right.
+One that I didn’t feel guilty about, one that felt honorable.
+A way to validate my life choices that truly motivated me to keep going.

+I had to foster an emotional attachment to the real goals.
+Not Olympic gold.

 ONE STORMY DAY IN 2002, the upper chairlifts had closed down due to wind… I was inside the Glacier Creek Lodge with some of my ski buddies watching some X Games coverage of this relatively new sport… skicross.
 There were 6 women racing head to head, off huge jumps and I was convinced (through peer pressure) to try skicross.